JuliaPsychometricsBazaar/ComputerAdaptiveTesting.jl/docs/src/creating_a_cat.md

 and the item response function ```irf``` to calculate each item's information ``\frac{irf_θ'^2}{irf_θ * (1 - irf_θ)}``.

-Within this, there are two types of `ExpectationBasedItemCriterion` which act as adapters: `PointExpectationBasedItemCriterion` and `DistributionExpectationBasedItemCriterion`.
-These take a `StateCriterion`, which evaluates how good a particular state is in terms getting a good estimate of the test takers ability.
+Within this, you can use `ExpectationBasedItemCriterion` as an adapter.
+It takes a `ResponseExpectation`: either `PointResponseExpectation` or `DistributionResponseExpectation` and a a `StateCriterion`, which evaluates how good a particular state is in terms getting a good estimate of the test takers ability.
 They look one ply ahead to get the expected value of the ``StateCriterion`` after selecting the given item.
 The `AbilityVarianceStateCriterion` looks at the variance of the ability ``\theta`` estimate at that state.